- All on-campus job postings must require students to submit a resume and cover letter per SEO’s posting policy.

-- Most student employment positions on campus must be posted with the student employment office with the following exceptions:
+- Student employment on-campus positions must be posted through the Student Employment Office with the following exceptions:

 - Harward Center for Community Partnership opportunities

-- For the first three weeks of the academic year, qualified work study applicants should be considered before non-work study applicants for on campus positions.
+- For the first two weeks of the academic year, qualified work-study applicants should be considered before non-work-study applicants for on-campus positions.

-- Students indicate whether they are work study eligible or not on their electronic applications.
-Supervisors can also distinguish work study students by the “WS” symbol located at the bottom right corner of the student’s Bates Work Card
+- Students should indicate whether they are work-study eligible or not on their Handshake applications.
+Supervisors can also distinguish work-study students by the “WS” symbol at the bottom right corner of the student’s Bates Work Authorization Card.

-- All students are limited to working a maximum of 20 hours per week.
-This policy is enforced regardless of citizenship or work study status.
+- All students may work up to a maximum of 20 hours per week.
+This policy is enforced regardless of citizenship or work-study status.

-- If students work more than one on campus position, they may work a maximum of 20 hours between both/all jobs.
+- If students work more than one on-campus position, they still may only work a collective 20 hour maximum between all jobs.
 Ask your student workers if they hold another position on campus.
-If they do, it is your responsibility that your student does not exceed the 20 hours per week total, maximum.
+If they do, it is your responsibility that your student does not exceed the 20 hours per week total maximum.

-- It is advised that students do not work more than 12 hours per week during the academic year, to allow ample time for their academic studies
+- Students are advised not to work more than 12 hours per week during the academic year to allow ample time for their academic studies.

 - During week-long (or longer) breaks from class (i.e. winter break, April break, summer break), students may work a maximum of 40 hours per week on campus.